InteractiveAdvertisingBureau/OpenDirect/OpenDirect.v2.1.final.md

 ## Object: EID <a name="object_eid"></a>

 Extended identifiers support in the OpenDirect specification allows buyers to use third party identifiers in ther trading process.
-This object can contain one or more TPIDs from a single source or a technology provider.
+This object can contain one or more UIDs from a single source or a technology provider.
 The publisher should ensure that business agreements allow for the sending of this data.

 <table>